jaccomoc/jactl/docs/blog/2026-07-14-scripting-language-benchmarks.md

 ## Summary

-The table below shows throughput relative to the slowest engine in each benchmark (higher multiplier = faster).
+The table below shows throughput relative to the slowest language in each benchmark (labelled _baseline_).
+The higher multiplier, the faster the language.

 | Benchmark             |      Jactl |   Groovy | JEXL | MVEL |      SpEL |
 |-----------------------|-----------:|---------:|-----:|-----:|----------:|